botaohu/cs149-pa4/README.txt

 3. Prune 3/4 y-dimension calculation due to low-pass filter After calculating all 1-D FT of every rows, it is not necessary to compute FT of every columns, because low-pass filter will filter out the 3/4 of them.
 So we just compute FTs of the first 1/8 and last 1/8 columns.

+[Resource Usage]
+All computations among rows / columns are parallel and does not share memory to access with write permission.
+For row-wise transforms, in each FT, the thread will load the adjacent elements in the same row, which will boost the speed.

 [Performance]

 noisy_01: